 Based on its mechanism of action, MONJUVI may cause fetal B-cell depletion when administered to a pregnant woman.
 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with MONJUVI and for at least 3 months after the last dose [see Use in Specific Populations (8.1, 8.3)].

-MONJUVI is initially administered in combination with lenalidomide.
-The combination of MONJUVI with lenalidomide is contraindicated in pregnant women because lenalidomide can cause birth defects and death of the unborn child.
+The combination of MONJUVI with lenalidomide and of MONJUVI with rituximab and lenalidomide is contraindicated in pregnant women because lenalidomide can cause birth defects and death of the unborn child.
 Refer to the lenalidomide prescribing information on use during pregnancy.

 The following clinically significant adverse reactions are described elsewhere in the labeling: